RocketWerkz

 RocketWerkz is a New Zealand-based independent video game development studio founded in December 2014 by game designer Dean Hall, best known for his work on DayZ.
-Headquartered in Auckland, RocketWerkz specializes in survival and simulation games.
+Established in Dunedin and headquartered in Auckland, RocketWerkz specializes in survival and simulation games.

 History

 After departing from Bohemia Interactive in early 2014, Dean Hall returned to his native New Zealand with the aim of fostering the local game development scene.
 In December 2014, he established RocketWerkz in Dunedin.
 The name "RocketWerkz" is derived from Hall's nickname "Rocket," which he earned during his time in the New Zealand Army.

 The studio initially focused on experimental projects and exploring new technologies, including virtual reality (VR).
 In September 2015, RocketWerkz announced a partnership with Chinese technology conglomerate Tencent, which acquired a minority stake in the company.
 This investment allowed RocketWerkz to expand its development capabilities and workforce.

 In 2019, the company expanded by opening a second studio in Auckland aimed to facilitate the development of larger-scale projects, such as the ambitious survival game Icarus.
 The Auckland studio attracted industry veterans and international talent, contributing to the growth of New Zealand's game development industry.